roderickjackson-bradley/socket_io_app/work/w08/d2/03-04-django-one-to-many-models/django-one-to-many-models.md

 The CBV we used automatically created a `ModelForm` for the model that was specified like this:  `model = Cat`.

-The CBV then used the `ModelForm` behind the scenes to generate the inputs and provide the posted data to the server.
+The CBV then used the `ModelForm` behind the scenes to generate the inputs and provide the posted data as new model on the server.

 Because we want to be able to show a form for adding a feeding on the _detail_ page of a cat, we're going to see in this lesson how to create a `ModelForm` from scratch that will: